wannespappijn/fake-door-starter/readme.md

 - Now you can further implement the package according to the documentation.

 We will change this workflow in the following weeks.
 A module bundler will let us import a package like this: `import JSConfetti from 'js-confetti';`

+Are you still able to deploy the project to Netlify?